oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 };
 ```

-Again, this file will extend the base layout.
-It also adds some additional functionality to each page using this layout.
-When the page loads, it will attempt to contact the Okta authorization server to obtain information about the user with the ID token stored in the browser.
-If that request is successful, it will call the `loadPage` function implemented in those pages.
-Otherwise, it redirects the user to the `Login` page.
+Again, this file will extend the base layout, while adding some additional functionality to each page that uses this layout.
+When the page loads, it will attempt to contact the Okta authorization server for information about the user with the ID token stored in the browser.
+If the contact request is successful, it will call the `loadPage` function implemented in those pages.
+Otherwise, the code redirects the user to the `Login` page.
 This page also contains a header with a `Logout` button and a method for `logout` that uses the sign-in widget to log the user out.

 ## Start your 11ty website